Red Dead Online: Post-release reception

+Red Dead Online was nominated for Online Game of the Year at the 22nd Annual D.I.C.E.
+Awards and Best Multiplayer Game at the 2019 Golden Joystick Awards.
 By March 2019, PlayStation Official Magazine – UKs Dave Meikleham felt Red Dead Online was "off to a promising start" despite imbalanced deathmatches, and OXMs Chris Burke yearned for more solo missions.
-Eurogamers Jordan Oloman appreciated the improvements made by May 2019, praising the quality of the story missions, but felt players needed more purpose within the world.
-After the release of the Frontier Pursuits update in September 2019, Oloman found the game enjoyable enough to play instead of returning to single-player.
-Polygons Cass Marshall wrote the update added elements that made the game fun to play with friends.
-Eurogamers Oloman considered the December 2019 Moonshiners update the best to date, and found the new characters compelling.
+Eurogamers Jordan Oloman appreciated the improvements made by May, praising the story missions, but felt players needed more purpose within the world.
+After September's Frontier Pursuits update, Oloman found the game enjoyable enough to play instead of returning to single-player.
+Polygons Cass Marshall thought the update made the game fun to play with friends.
+Eurogamers Oloman considered the December Moonshiners update the best to date, and found the new characters compelling.
 Kotakus Zack Zwiezen echoed this sentiment, praising the amount of content available.
 In January 2020, Edge identified significant glitches had become a deterrent for new players but wrote "when it works, the game provides an absorbing RPG experience in a stunning sandbox".

 In May 2020, the game was used by workers to conduct online business meetings instead of Skype or Zoom; the immersion of the world was cited as an appealing feature, though the technical issues and lengthy tutorial were criticized for new employees.
 Several players reported to playing as a refuge during COVID-19 lockdowns; the Rift Trails, a group of equestrians who hosted daily rides through the world, grew to over 2,500 members by 2022.
 In July 2020, several players dressed their characters as clowns to demonstrate their displeasure at the game's lack of updates.
 Kotakus Zwiezen considered The Naturalist update "a step back" from Moonshiners, but found it made him appreciate the nature and details.
 Polygons Marshall called the update "perfectly fine" but noted it failed to make the game "feel meaningfully different" like the varied Grand Theft Auto Online updates.
 Writing for NME, Oloman felt the update contradicted the "ruthless" nature of the game and the tasks had become repetitive.
 PC Gamers Christopher Livingston described it as "surprisingly disappointing", citing its similarity to the trader role.
 Following a patch released in August 2020, several players reported significant, game-breaking glitches; in response, Rockstar reverted the game to a previous version.